open-mmlab/mmdetection/configs/selfsup_pretrain/README.md

 ### Convert model

-We already prepare models of FLOPs from 400M to 12G in our model zoo.

 For more general usage, we also provide script `selfsup2mmdet.py` in the tools directory to convert the key of models pretrained by different self-supervised methods to PyTorch-style checkpoints used in MMDetection.

 ```bash